The Nisshinbo Group's Contributions to the SDGs

 Supporting the activities of senior employees

 In October 2018, Nisshinbo Group started a training program for senior employees aimed at brainstorming how they would like to work after retirement and preparing for retirement.
 The training program covers financial, health and career planning so that they can continue to live vigorously after retirement.
-From fiscal 2019, instructors trained within the Group will facilitate the career courses, and the courses will be made available to many people.
+Since fiscal 2019, we have conducted career training led by instructors trained within the Group, with many employees participating.

 The Active Promotion of women